zeinnicholas/community-guidelines/.github/CONTRIBUTING.md

 If you found a bug in the source code and can reproduce it consistently after troubleshooting it, you can help us by [submitting a Bug Report](https://elemn.to/gh-new-bug-report).

-<h3>Before submitting your Bug Report, follow these best practices to help save time</h3>
+### Before submitting your Bug Report, follow these best practices to help save time

 -   **Search Before Posting** <br>Please **[search for similar issues](https://elemn.to/gh-issues)** (both open and closed) to prevent creating duplicates. <br>Use **[Labels](https://elemn.to/gh-labels)** to refine your serach.
 -   **Stay Up-to-date** <br>Make sure you are using the **[most recent and stable versions](https://elemn.to/changelog)** of Elementor (and Elementor Pro), as well as all installed plugins, themes, and even WordPress.
 -   **Troubleshoot your Issue** <br>Visit our [Help Center](https://elemn.to/gh-to-help-center) and use the search function to find [troubleshooting articles](https://elemn.to/help-troubleshooting) for the most common problems that can be solved quickly.
--   **Isolate the Problem and Validate your Issue** <br>Make sure your issue happens when only the _**Elementor (and Elementor Pro)**_ plugins are active, while also using the [Hello Elementor theme](https://wordpress.org/themes/hello-elementor/). <br>This helps identify if the issue you're experiencing is actually caused by Elementor or not.
+-   **Isolate the Problem and Validate your Issue** <br>Make sure your issue happens when only the **Elementor (and Elementor Pro)** plugins are active, while also using the [Hello Elementor theme](https://wordpress.org/themes/hello-elementor/). <br>This helps identify if the issue you're experiencing is actually caused by Elementor or not.
--   **Write a Clear and Concise Title** <br>Summarize your title in a short sentence that can help identify your issue at a glance without needting to read the description.
+-   **Write a Clear and Concise Title** <br>Summarize your title in a short sentence that can help identify your issue at a glance without needing to read the description.
 -   **Provide a Detailed Description** <br>Help us understand in detail what problems you are experiencing. <br>Describe the problems in detail, provide examples, screenshots, screen recordings and related links.
 -   **Explain how we can Recreate your Issue** <br>Give detailed **Steps to Reproduce** so we can replicate your issue in our own environment.
 -   **Tell us what you were Expecting to happen** <br>Describe what is the **Expected behavior** to help identify the root of the issue.
 -   **Share the Elementor System Info** <br>Be ready to share a full copy of the [Elementor System Info](https://elemn.to/help-system-info) report from your WordPress **`Dashboard`** > **`Elementor`** > **`System Info`** page (available at the bottom of the page). <br>**We won't accept issues without it.
 [Learn how to copy it here](https://elemn.to/help-system-info).**
+-   **Write One Bug Report per Issue** <br><br>If you are experiencing more than one bug, submit only **<ins>ONE BUG PER ISSUE</ins>**.

 **As a gentle reminder, we may close issues that do not comply with these guidelines without any action.**

 ## How to Request a Feature

+Do you have a brilliant idea, enhancement, or feature you would love to see in Elementor?
+We're all ears!

+Suggest new ideas, features, or enhancements by [submitting a Feature Request](https://elemn.to/gh-new-feature-request).
+<br>You can also support existing ideas by [voting for your favorite requests](https://elemn.to/gh-feature-requests).

-Before opening a new Feature Request issue, please:
+### Before submitting a new Feature Request, follow these best practices to help save time

--   Search for duplicate issues to prevent opening a duplicate feature request.
-If there is already an open existing request, please leave a comment there.
--   Follow our [Feature Request](https://github.com/elementor/elementor/issues/new?template=Feature_request.md) template when creating a new issue.
--   Add as much information as possible.
-For example: give us a clear explanation of why you think the feature request is something we should consider for Elementor.
+-   **Search Before Posting** <br>Before creating a new Feature Request, please [search for similar requests](https://elemn.to/gh-feature-requests) to prevent creating duplicates.
+-   **Confirm Before Posting** <br>If you're not sure your feature already exists, please check the [Elementor Features page](https://elemn.to/features) before posting.
+-   **Write a Clear and Concise Title** <br>Summarize your title in a short sentence that can help identify your request at a glance without needing to read the description.
+-   **Provide a Detailed Description** <br>Help us understand in detail what problems your idea is going to solve.
+-   **Describe the Solution** <br>Describe how you'd like a solution to be implemented.
+-   **Provide Alternatives** <br>Give examples of alternative solutions you've considered.
+-   **Give Additional Context** <br>Add context to your suggestion by providing examples, screenshots, screen recordings, related links, and any additional information.
+-   **Write One Request Per Thread** <br>If you have more than one request, please submit only **<ins>ONE REQUEST PER THREAD</ins>**.

+**As a gentle reminder, we may close requests that do not comply with these guidelines without any action.**

 ## I want to Contribute